-There have been no significant industrial processes permitted under the IPPC scheme since 2005 which would impact on air quality.
-The Council's new Waste operation.
-This process, which is regulated by the Environment and Heritage Service
+There have been no significant industrial processes or mineral developments permitted under the IPPC scheme since 2007 which would impact on air quality, with the exception of a new animal carcase waste incinerator near Derrylin.
+However, this Part C process, which is currently regulated by the District Council, should not adversely affect air quality in the area.

-Management Landfill and Recycling Facility at Drummee, Enniskillen is currently in

-(IPRI), has resulted in the closure of the previous facility at Glassmullagh.
+The Council's new Waste Management Landfill and Recycling Facility at Drummee, Enniskillen is currently in operation.
+The establishment of this process, which is regulated by the Northern Ireland Environment Agency (IPRI), has resulted in the closure of the previous facility at Glassmullagh.

-Retail / Residential / Road Developments.
+Retail / Residential / Road / Other Developments.